Bierinformatik/miRNAture/README.md

 ## Description

 Detection of microRNAs is a difficult problem.
-Despite miRNA precursors (80-100 nt) are often identified by sequence comparison, due their high conservation levels, their small mature transcriptional products (about 22 nt) challenge sensitive homology-search methods, such as: `blast`, `nhmmer`, or `cmsearch` due to an inevitable large number of false positives.
-Recognize with high confidence true miRNAs, through fast and efficient computational approaches, relies on detailed analysis of specific features from typical miRNAs and/or their conservation patterns in a structure-annotated multiple sequence alignments.
+Despite miRNA precursors (80-100 nt) are often identified by sequence comparison due their high conservation levels, their small mature transcriptional products (about 22 nt) overpass sensitive homology-search methods, such as: `blast`, `nhmmer`, or `cmsearch` given their inevitable large number of false positives.
+Recognize true miRNAs with high confidence through fast and efficient computational approaches, relies on detailed analysis of specific features from typical miRNAs and/or their conservation patterns in a structure-annotated multiple sequence alignments.